MY STORY WITH CERVICAL DYSTONIA BOTOX TREATMENT

 - Lastly, I applied heat to my neck with the use of a heating pad.

-I awoke with the left side of my neck out of commission.
-After several attempts, I was able to slide myself out of bed.
-However, standing up was out of the question.
+I wake up with the left side of my neck out of commission.
+After several attempts, I am able to slide myself out of bed.
+However, standing up is out of the question.

-Each step I took, I was in a hunchbacked state with my body leaning to the left.
+Each step I take, is in a hunchbacked state with my body leaning to the left.

-Without hesitation, my husband drove me to our local Emergency Room.
+Without hesitation, my husband drives me to our local Emergency Room.

-The Emergency Room doctor did not know what triggered the collapse of my neck.
-The CT of my neck was unremarkable (no news).
+The Emergency Room doctor does not know the trigger to my neck collapsing.
+A CT of my neck is unremarkable (no news).
 As the Emergency Room doctor reviews my lengthy charts, he quickly decides to admit me into the hospital.

-Like my numerous hospital stays before, hospital doctors did not know what to do with me the Zebra patient.
+Like my numerous hospital stays before, hospital doctors do not know what to do with me, I am the Zebra patient.
 The different medical specialists come and go from my room.

-It was not until a Pain Management Specialist; Dr. Hamid Fadavi came to see me that I felt hope.
+It is not until a Pain Management Specialist; Dr. Hamid Fadavi comes to see me that I feel hope.

-Dr. Fadavi quickly surmised my condition and ordered injectable steroids.
+Dr. Fadavi quickly surmises my condition and orders injectable steroids.

-Several hours later with an R.N. at his side and a signed waiver from me, Dr. Fadavi was injecting syringes of steroids into the sore, tender areas of my neck.
+Several hours later with an R.N. at Dr. Fadavi's side and a signed waiver from me, Dr. Fadavi injects syringes of steroids into the sore, tender areas of my neck.

-Minutes after the injections, I can turn my neck and lift my head.
-The nurse is surprised by my rapid improvement.
-Like myself, the R.N. was in amazement of Dr. Fadavi skill.
+Minutes after the injections, I am able to turn my neck and lift my head.

-With the immense joy of being able to move my neck, I quickly blurted to Dr. Fadavi that he has magic fingers.
+With the immense joy of being able to move my neck, I quickly blurt to Dr. Fadavi that he is magic fingers.

-I believe Dr. Fadavi injected my neck with steroids because steroids are the first line of defense when treating Relapsing Polychondritis.
+I believe Dr. Fadavi injection of steroids into my neck because steroids are usually the first line of defense when treating a serious Relapsing Polychondritis flare.

-Because of Dr. Fadavi medical skill, I was able to leave the hospital the next day.
+Because of Dr. Fadavi medical skill, I am able to leave the hospital the next day.